Hand Holding and Tripods

 The alternative to free hand shooting is tripod and gimbal supported shooting.
 Large and fast prime telephotos are very heavy and most folks can not hand hold them for very long before tiring.
 Since a lot of wildlife shooting means waiting patiently for the action, using a tripod and a gimbal mount works very well.
 In this scenario, it makes more sense to keep your head back at a comfortable distance.
 With the camera pivoting horizontally and vertically near the CG of the rig, the photographer has to be prepared to move quickly left or right to maintain tracking.
 Positioning the tripod legs to minimize tripping over them is a good strategy.

 It is not uncommon for dedicated wildlife shooters to have long heavy lenses on a tripod supported gimbal mount and a shorter lighter lens on a second body for potential close subjects and fast freehand shots.
+(We offer a 15% discount for an order of two or more PGD Tracker Kits).

 Since the Tracker is an assisting device, it does not mean you are using it exclusively.
 Suppose your intent is to capture a bird’s activities after it lands.
 The Tracker allows you to follow the bird, but once it lands, go back to the camera’s view finder for more precise framing and focusing.
 Perhaps you have spotted wildlife in complex cover at some distance.
 Locate the subject with the Tracker, then transition back to the viewfinder.